AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ## 1. Project Vision

-The aim of this project is to produce a mobile and cost-effective rendering plant, capable of processing insects into meals and oils that meet regulatory requirements.
+This project aims to produce mobile and cost-effective rendering plant, capable of processing insects into meals and oils that meet regulatory requirements.
 The goal for this semester is to finish the designing part of the project.

+### 1.1 Value proposition

+Population increases dramatically in recent years and it accompanies with increased consumption of food.
+One important component in human's dietary structure, protein, requires people to expand the soybean cultivation to feed livestock.
+One alternative solution is farm insect to provide an alternative food resource to livestock.
+The current regulations require the animal products which are used in agriculture feeds to be processed in the rendering plant.
+However, the existing rendering plant cannot process the insects in an economically way due to the small-scale nature of insect farming industry in Australia.
+Thus, this project is aiming to design a mobile, micro processing plant which can process insects cost-effectively.

+### 1.2 Project Scope

+The project scopes are divided into three parts and summarized below.
+* Use CAD software to draw the schematic drawing of the designed micro-processing rendering plant.
+* Use FEA software to simulate the working process of the plant and make sure the designed plant can technically work properly and meet the requirements.
+* Conduct the economic analysis to find out the budget for building a prototype and a plant.

+### 1.3 Key achievement
+The expected key achievement in this project is designing and building a mobile and cost-effective rendering plant which can process and convert insects into oil and meal for livestock which can meet regulatory requirements.

 ## 2. Relevant Stakeholders